aspose-cells/Aspose-Cells-API-Tutorials/content/english/java/spreadsheet-automation/excel-automation-with-java/_index.md

 ## 7. Advanced Excel Automation

 Explore advanced topics such as handling pivot tables, data validation, and more using Aspose.Cells.
-The official documentation provides detailed guidance.
+The documentation provides detailed guidance.

 ## 8. Conclusion